soleyhyman/LightSound2.0/README.md

 Package requirements: `datetime`, `matplotlib`, `numpy`, `sys`
 1. Ensure that the serial logger program (LightSound2_data_plotter.py) is located in the folder where you will save your data
-2. In the terminal (Mac/Linux) or command line (Windows), navigate to data folder and type: `python LightSound2_data_parser.py filename.txt plot_lines savename.png`
+2. In the terminal (Mac/Linux) or command line (Windows), navigate to data folder and type: `python LightSound2_data_parser.py filename plot_lines savename.png`
     - `filename` is the full name of the data file (should end with \_raw.log or \_data.csv)
     - `plot_lines` determines whether the plot will include whether the gain and integration times
         - To plot the lux (intensity) values only, replace `plot_lines` with `0`